takenet/blip-docs/source/includes/en/content-types/native.md

 |--------------------------------------|
 | application/json                     |

 Allows sending of a native content of some channel using JSON format.
-It is possible to use any channel's available resource, even if this content is not yet supported as a BLiP canonical type.
+It is possible to use any channel's available resource, even if this content is not yet supported as a Blip canonical type.

 Note that, for a **multi channel** chatbot, it is the chatbot developer's responsibility to send the correct content type to each channel.